Quillwyrm/LiteNotes/README.md

 It adds a dedicated “read mode” view for `.md` files and an optional per-project scratch-notes file.

-## Features:
+## Features

 - **Markdown read view**
   - View any `.md` file in a clean, styled Markdown window.
   - Uses Lite XL’s theme colors (`style.text`, `style.syntax[...]`) so it matches your current theme.
-  - Intuative.
-You can split, move and resize just like any Lite XL view.
+  - Intuitive: you can split, move and resize LiteMark views just like any other Lite XL view.

 - **Read / Edit modes**
   - Double-click inside the read view to switch to a normal editor view for that document.